An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Conclusions and Future work

 \section{Conclusions and Future work}

 This paper presents a learning algorithm to solve two-stage DCOPF problems efficiently.
-The algorithm use two neural networks, one for each stages, to make the dispatch decisions.
-The gauge map technique is built into the network architecture design so that the constraints in two-stage DCOPF problems can be satisfied explicitly for all load realizations.
-Our numerical results on the IEEE 118-bus system validate the effectiveness of our algorithm, showing that it can speed up computation by orders of magnitude compared to the commercial solver while still learning high-quality solutions.
-A direction of future work is to generalize our learning algorithm to solve non-convex programs, for example, using the AC optimal power flow problem.
+The algorithm {uses} two neural networks, one for each stage, to make the dispatch decisions. {The gauge map technique is built into the network architecture design so that the constraints in two-stage DCOPF problems can be guaranteed to be satisfied.
+This allows the proposed model to be trained in an unsupervised way without the need for generating ground truth data. } The numerical results on the IEEE 118-bus and {2000-bus systems} validate the effectiveness of the proposed algorithm, showing that it can speed up computation by orders of magnitude compared to the commercial solver while still learning high-quality solutions.
+A direction of future work is to generalize our learning algorithm to solve non-convex programs, for example, using the AC optimal power flow model.